carolyn-tsai/sf-restaurant-accessibility-analysis/README.md

      ![Image of Bar Chart](Main/Images/bar_chart.png)

 ## Data
 The restaurant data was collected using Yelp API Fusion as well as web scraping various restaurant sites.

 We were able to collect restaurant information on:
- - 50 restuarants that are both dog friendly and wheelchair accessible
+ - 50 restaurants that are both dog friendly and wheelchair accessible
  - 371 restaurants that are dog friendly
  - 1000 restaurants that are wheelchair accessible.